MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> We propose a detection framework based on BP reverse-engineering and a novel expected transferability (ET) statistic.
 We show that our ET statistic is effective using the same detection threshold, irrespective of the classification domain, the attack configuration, and the BP reverse-engineering algorithm that is used.

 ## Privacy

+- Machine Unlearning of Federated Clusters. [[paper]](https://arxiv.org/abs/2210.16424)
+  - Chao Pan, Jin Sima, Saurav Prakash, Vishal Rana, Olgica Milenkovic.
+  - Key Word: Machine Unlearning; Federated Learning.
+  - <details><summary>Digest</summary> This work proposes the first known unlearning mechanism for federated clustering with privacy criteria that support simple, provable, and efficient data removal at the client and server level.
+The gist of our approach is to combine special initialization procedures with quantization methods that allow for secure aggregation of estimated local cluster counts at the server unit.
+As part of our platform, we introduce secure compressed multiset aggregation (SCMA), which is of independent interest for secure sparse model aggregation.

 - Analyzing Privacy Leakage in Machine Learning via Multiple Hypothesis Testing: A Lesson From Fano. [[paper]](https://arxiv.org/abs/2210.13662)
   - Chuan Guo, Alexandre Sablayrolles, Maziar Sanjabi.